Adopting a New Dog for a Busy Family

 They’ll often tell you their dogs are great for families for one simple reason: they want you to take that dog home.

-Do your own research at home beforehand.
+You can do your research at home beforehand.

 When adopting a new dog for a busy family there are many points to consider.

-Adopting With Small Children In Your Household
+Adopting Small Children In Your Household

 You don’t know what kind of past aggression an adult dog may have, and mixing them with young children can lead to accidents.